CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkloadDeploymentInput.md

 `func (o *WorkloadDeploymentInput) UnsetInput()`

 UnsetInput ensures that no value is present for Input, not even an explicit nil
+### GetObjectGenerationFailed

+`func (o *WorkloadDeploymentInput) GetObjectGenerationFailed() bool`

+GetObjectGenerationFailed returns the ObjectGenerationFailed field if non-nil, zero value otherwise.

+### GetObjectGenerationFailedOk

+`func (o *WorkloadDeploymentInput) GetObjectGenerationFailedOk() (*bool, bool)`

+GetObjectGenerationFailedOk returns a tuple with the ObjectGenerationFailed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectGenerationFailed

+`func (o *WorkloadDeploymentInput) SetObjectGenerationFailed(v bool)`

+SetObjectGenerationFailed sets ObjectGenerationFailed field to given value.

+### HasObjectGenerationFailed

+`func (o *WorkloadDeploymentInput) HasObjectGenerationFailed() bool`

+HasObjectGenerationFailed returns a boolean if a field has been set.

 ### GetWorkloadDeployment

 `func (o *WorkloadDeploymentInput) GetWorkloadDeployment() WorkloadWorkloadDeploymentRelationship`